tavily-ai/langchain-tavily/README.md

 - `categories` (optional, str): Filter URLs by predefined categories.
 Can be "Careers", "Blogs", "Documentation", "About", "Pricing", "Community", "Developers", "Contact", or "Media".
 Default is None.
 - `extract_depth` (optional, str): Depth of content extraction, either "basic" or "advanced".
 Default is "basic".
 - `include_favicon` (optional, bool): Whether to include the favicon URL for each result.
 Default is False.
-- `include_usage` (optional, bool): Include Tavily credit usage metadata.
-Default is False; see [Credits & Pricing](https://github.com/tavily-ai/new-docs/blob/main/docs/credits-pricing.md).
+- `include_usage` (optional, bool): Whether to include credit usage information in the response.
+NOTE:The value may be 0 if the total use of /extract and /map calls has not yet reached minimum needed.
+See our [Credits & Pricing documentation](https://docs.tavily.com/documentation/api-credits) for details.
 - `format` (optional, str): The format of the extracted web page content. "markdown" returns content in markdown format. "text" returns plain text and may increase latency.

 For a comprehensive overview of the available parameters, refer to the [Tavily Crawl API documentation](https://docs.tavily.com/documentation/api-reference/endpoint/crawl)